How military collector IMA was able to sell antiques online successfully through a shipping configuration catered to

 ShipperHQ keeps us legally compliant.
 I rest easier at night knowing they have our back.

-If you’ve watched movies like Saving Private Ryan or Dunkirk then you’ve seen authentic props provided by International Military Antiques (IMA).
+If you’ve watched movies like Saving Private Ryan or Dunkirk then you’ve seen authentic props provided by International Military Antiques (IMA), an online antique seller.

 IMA is now the largest military collectibles business in the world.
 It got its start when founder Christian Cranmer inherited his father’s collection of 300 antique weapons.
 The inheritance really piqued a passion in Cranmer.

 Since 1965, IMA has been selling military weapons of all type, ranging from 17th century flintlock pistols, to World War II-era Italian General military uniforms.
 Collectors, props masters and history buffs can all count on IMA for unique finds.

-But selling weapons online, even deactivated antiques, can pose formidable shipping challenges.
+Selling antiques and weapons online, even deactivated items, can pose formidable shipping challenges.

-Alex Cranmer, IMA’s CEO and frequent expert guest on the History Channel’s Pawn Stars, explained the company’s delivery needs and how ShipperHQ helped IMA master complex shipping scenarios.
+Alex Cranmer, IMA’s CEO and frequent expert guest on the History Channel’s Pawn Stars, explained how the company was able to sell antiques online. specifically by configuring complex shipping scenarios in ShipperHQ.

-For example, some of IMAs collectibles has restrictions.
+For example, some of one antique seller’s collectibles have restrictions.
 Even a deactivated machine gun cannot be exported out of the United States without a license from the Department of State.

 And while IMA employs a knowledgeable fulfillment workforce that manually reviews all exports, ShipperHQ is still IMA’s first line of defense to catch any errors.